-All students start the programme by undertaking the two-part, 30-credit core module: Part 1 in September and Part 2 in October-November of the same year.
+All students start the programme by undertaking the two introductory modules in September and in November of the same year.
 Thereafter full-time MSc and PG Diploma students would be expected to complete a further six taught modules within a year.
 Part-time MSc and PG Diploma students would normally be expected to complete a further two modules in their first academic year and the remaining four modules from the core or optional modules available in their second academic year (see Table 2 for a list of modules available).
-In both scenarios, the Dissertation Module will follow the taught modules for students aiming for the full Masters degree.
+In both scenarios, the Dissertation Module will follow the taught modules for students aiming for the Masters degree.

-The PgCert (60 credits) Sustainability and Ecology exit award is achieved via completion of the 30- credit introductory core module and two of the following 15-credit modules, Ecological Assessment (7514CATSCI) Restoration Ecology (7513CATSCI) and Ecosystem Services, Land-Use and Waste Management (7506CATSCI).
+The PgCert (60 credits) Sustainability and Ecology exit award is achieved via completion of the two introductory core modules in September and November and two of the following 15-credit modules, Ecological Assessment (7514CATSCI), Restoration Ecology (7513CATSCI) and Ecosystem Services, Land-Use and Waste Management (7506CATSCI).